dart-lang/site-www/src/content/tools/pub/publishing.md

 :::note
-While `pub` prefers stable releases the same way it prefers newer versions, the version solver does not attempt all solutions and may pick a prerelease, even when a resolution that doesn't use prelreases exists.
+While `pub` prefers stable releases the same way it prefers newer versions, the version solver does not attempt all solutions and may pick a prerelease, even when a resolution that doesn't use prereleases exists.
 Though this rarely happens in practice.
 :::